badmoe/projects/README.md

 # Okay well what is here at least?
 Well, there's:
-* a script that can help you be extra lazy when playing bingo
+* a script that can help you be extra lazy when playing bingo, just because
-* a script that can help you download and install things without a browser
+* a script that can help you download and install things without a browser using choco
-* a script for people who want to disable boost on their CPU _it is actually worth noting, this works on any system_
+* a script for people who want to disable boost on their CPU
 * a script for Project Diablo 2 updating without the official launcher _currently it will just update all files, local check is busted_ (not updated or maintained)